wiredhut/wiredflow/docs/common/faq.md

 > **Question**: I saw in the documentation that the service can be subscribed to
 > multiple MQTT queues at the same time.
 How does it work?
 >
-> **Response**: wiredflow uses the multithreading Python module.
+> **Response**: Wiredflow uses the multithreading and multiprocessing Python modules.
 This allows
 > effective sharing of resources between individual pipelines in your service.
+It is possible
+> to choose whether to use threads to launch pipelines or processes.

+---

+> **Question**: Many ETL tools must be managed externally (using CRON or Kubernetes above docker containers).
+> Does wiredflow have the same system?
+>
+> **Response**: Wiredflow has its own internal scheduler, which allows
+> launching pipelines with different scheduling in the same service.
+> But services can be configured to run once also.
+> And then services can be orchestrated by external mechnaisms